Fujiki-Nakamura/MLND/capstone/report.md

 <p><b>XGBoost benchmark</b>
 <br>&nbsp;&nbsp;
-The XGBoost Benchmark is about `MAE = 1114` on the Public LeaderBoard.
+The XGBoost Benchmark is about `MAE = 1114.16` on the Public LeaderBoard.
 The XGBoost model which produced the score is suggested by Vladimir Iglovikov on [his kernel of xgb 1114](https://www.kaggle.com/iglovikov/allstate-claims-severity/xgb-1114).
 As shown in the kernel, the hyper parameters of the benchmark model of XGBoost are `min_child_weight = 1`, `max_depth = 12`, `eta = 0.01`, `colsample_bytree = 0.5`, `subsample = 0.8`, `alpha = 1` and `gamma = 1`.
 Also, this model trained with the target value `loss` transformed into `log(loss + 200)`.
 This transformation is mentioned later.
-While this model scored about `MAE = 1114` on the Public LeaderBoard, the model scored `mean MAE = 1134.77` on 5-Fold Cross Validation.
+While this model scored about `MAE = 1114.16` on the Public LeaderBoard, the model scored `mean MAE = 1134.77` on 5-Fold Cross Validation.
 We start from this XGBoost model and are going to enhance the predictivity of XGBoost model.
 </p>

 <p><b>Neural Network benchmark</b>
 <br>&nbsp;&nbsp;
 The Neural Network benchmark is `mean MAE = 1184.39` on 5-Fold Cross Validation.
 The benchmark model is a simple 2-layer Neural Network.
+The First layer has 128 units followed by the ReLU activation and the second layer (, which is the output layer) has 1 unit.
 The detail of the model is shown in a script of `2_layer_v1/model.py`.
 The model trained with target value `loss` with no transformation.
 </p>

 <table>